 Chair in 2003.
 She has been an elected director at large on the ACM SIGGRAPH Executive Committee since 2009.
 In 2010, she was awarded the ACM SIGGRAPH Computer Graphics Achievement

-Award and in 2017 she will be awarded the Steven Anson Coons Award for Outstanding Creative Contributions to Computer Graphics.
+Award and in 2017 she was awarded the Steven Anson Coons Award for Outstanding Creative Contributions to Computer Graphics.